Your email address is an important part of your online marketing efforts.

 See, only paid email accounts allow you to use your own domain name in your email address, and only paid email accounts allow you to stay HIPAA-compliant.
 Instead of being YourName@gmail.com, you can use YourName@YourDomain.com.
 And instead of risking a HIPAA violation, you stay secure.

-Plus, they’re not that expensive — Google Apps is only $5 per month per user, and other providers are not much more.
+Plus, they’re not that expensive — Google Workspace (formally known as Google Apps or G Suite) is only $6 per month per user, and other providers like Hushmail are not much more.
 So it’s a worthy investment.

 But of course, you don’t need to take my word for it.
 Here are two big reasons why paid email providers are worth the cost.